European Bank for Reconstruction and Development: Governance

 Divided between its headquarters located in London, and field offices located elsewhere, the European Bank for reconstruction and development is made of a three-tier structure composed of firstly, the president and the staff, secondly the Board of Governors and finally the Board of Directors.
 The bank’s structure has changed over time, because of concerns about competition within the institution.
 In fact, in the beginning of the 90s, there were two different banking divisions (on one side, the merchant banking related to the private sector and on the other side the development banking side working mostly with the public sector).
 Consequently, the two divisions came to be merged into a single one, substituting this structure with another one instead dividing the bank with seven policy and country regional sub-divisions.

 Board of Governors

 Representatives from each member state compose this board, they have authority power.
+Currently (2024-2025) Slovenia is the Chair of Board of Governors, while Iceland and Turkey are the Vice Chairs.

 Board of Directors

 The Board of Directors consists of 23 members elected by the Board of Governors.
 These members can not be on the Board of Governors.
 Its function is to direct the general operations of the bank, notably: